 Valuable as recordings are, Greg cautions, “Learning sounds with recordings doesn’t necessarily help you understand the behavior that goes with it.
 I think that’s one of the rewarding leaps you make when you take that knowledge from studying recordings to stepping outdoors.
 You can begin to witness how this animal actually lives, and when it vocalizes, you can find out what’s going on, what the context is for each sound.
 The bird you see may counter-sing with another individual, or be challenged by a competitor.
 You may see an interaction between a mated pair, or between a parent and fledgling.”

 Learning the contexts of bird vocalizations enriches birding experiences.
 Knowing that the mockingbird singing all night long outside our window is most likely a young male who hasn’t yet attracted a mate, or an older male who lost his mate, gives us a measure of understanding that may soften our sleepless irritation.
 Knowing that the high-pitched seeee call of a robin is a warning of an aerial predator, we may scan the skies for a glimpse of an approaching Cooper’s Hawk or Merlin.
 Knowing the two songs of various Dendroica warblers informs us of whether a Chestnut-sided Warbler is trying to attract a mate or defending his territory.
-We can learn some contexts of bird vocalizations through recordings and resources such as the Birds of North America Online (www.bna.birds.cornell.edu).
+We can learn some contexts of bird vocalizations through recordings and resources such as the Birds of North America Online. [update 2/8/22: Birds of North America Online is now part of Birds of the World.]
 And by tracking down the birds we hear and making careful observations of what is happening while they are singing, we may even figure out the meanings of some vocalizations ourselves.

 Originally published in the Spring 2010 issue of BirdScope.

 All About Birds is a free resource